+These stamped fabric napkins are great for a dinner party, but they are so easy and inexpensive that you could use them every day.
 I personally like to use cloth napkins at every meal.
-Even with a messy toddler.
-Well, especially with a messy toddler.
-I need a new napkin each time we sit down at the table and they get used.
+Even with messy kids at the table.
+Well, especially with messy kids at the table.
+I need a new napkin each time we sit at the table, and they get used.
 Hard.

 Which is actually a really good thing.
-The more you wash good quality fabric napkins, the softer they get.
+The more you wash good-quality fabric napkins, the softer they get.
 They even seem to become more absorbent.
-I’m not sure what the science is behind that last one but I’m always reaching for my older napkins first, for every day use.
+I’m not sure what the science is behind that last one, but I’m always reaching for my older napkins first for every day use.

 - Transparent Setacolor fabric paint or opaque Setacolor